2025-01-14

 Making Friends with Foundational Model Companies—Six Forks Podcast

-Original podcast content: Six Forks Podcast “R&D Positions Must Embrace AI, Then Spend the Remaining Time Conducting Experiments—A Conversation with Huawei’s First Batch of Genius Youth Li Bojie”
+Original podcast content: Six Forks Podcast “R&D Positions Must Embrace AI, Then Spend the Remaining Time Doing Experiments—A Conversation with Huawei’s First Batch of Genius Youth Li Bojie”

-The following content is about 30,000 words, organized by the author using AI based on the podcast content.
-Thanks to Hunter Leslie for the wonderful interview and post-production.
-The two-hour session was a blast, with no re-recordings.
-Also, thanks to AI for allowing me to organize 30,000 words of content in one afternoon and supplement it with other previously written materials.
+The following content is approximately 35,000 words, organized by the author using AI based on the podcast content.
+Thanks to Hunter Leslie for the wonderful interview and post-production, the 2-hour session was a blast without any retakes.
+Also, thanks to AI for allowing me to organize 30,000 words of content in an afternoon and supplement it with previously written materials.

 Read More